 - In Harry Potter and the Deathly Hallows, Harry's son, Albus Severus Potter has quite a good reason to be afraid of getting sorted into the snake-themed Slytherin.
 Word of God says it was intentional.

 - In Charles Stross' Bob Howard series, a throw-away line reveals that geeky Bob's full initials are B.O.F.H. (another throw-away line reveals that his name is a pseudonym to protect his True Name, suggesting that he picked his initials deliberately).

 - In Live and Let Die, the villain's name is Buonapart Ignace Gallia, which combined with his size made the nickname "Mr. Big" inevitable.

 - In the Oz books, the Wizard of Oz is named Oscar Zoroaster Phadrig Isaac Norman Henkel Emmannuel Ambroise Diggs.
 Because this is so long, he typically shortens it to O.Z.P.I.N.H.E.A.D., which he (for understandable reasons) further shortens to O.Z.
 Which is why he became the ruler of Oz.

 - In the Uglies series, one of the character's names is Andrew Simpson Smith.

-- Harry Blackstone Copperfield Dresden's initials are HBCD.
+- The Dresden Files: Harry Blackstone Copperfield Dresden's initials are HBCD.
 He must be very thankful his father couldn't think of any magicians whose names began with "A".

 - All in the Family: when Mike and Gloria had a son, they were going to name him after the two grandfathers: Stephen Archibald Stivic.
 Archie complained that his name should come first, until Mike mentioned his initials would then be A.S.S.
 Eventually, they named him Joseph.